tldr-pages/tldr/pages/common/chisel.md

 # chisel

-> Chisel is a fast and simple tool to create a TCP tunnel.
+> Chisel is a tool creating a TCP tunnel.
 Including both client and server.
 > More information: <https://github.com/jpillora/chisel>.

-- Run a chisel remote server:
+- Run a chisel server:

 `chisel server`

-- Listen to a specific port:
+- Run a chisel server listening to a specific port:

 `chisel server -p {{server_port}}`

-- Secure the connection using a username and password authentication:
+- Run a chisel server securing the connection using a username and password authentication:

 `chisel server --auth {{username}}:{{password}}`